+That’s how you ended up a small business owner.
 Ok, admit it.
 You have always aspired to be a Superhero.
-That’s how you ended up in your own business.
 That’s why when you were a little kid you read comics and watched cartoons.
 Recently you have watched many of the Superhero flicks.
 Inside of every small business owner definition is a Superhero.
 Superheroes are effective leaders.

 You started your business to save the world.
 Only you can save customers as well as you; right?
 Then why are you suffering burnout?
 Why do you like Spiderman struggle to pay your bills?
 Why do you like Iron Man have a problem with getting help from others?
 Why do you like Batman have drama with your employees?
 You may be Wonder Woman, but you have issues too.

-The point is that no Superhero is perfect; we all need some help.
+The point is that no small business owner Superhero is perfect; we all need some help.
 It all comes down to effective leadership.

 Top Ten Feats of Business Superheros

 Here are some pointers for you to make sure your business can support your, ahem, hobby:

 1. Do what you love in business.